 - Racialized francophones: Tuesday, August 10 from 5:30 to 7:30 pm

 - Racialized 2SLGBTQQIA+ community: Wednesday, August 11, 5:30 to 7:30 pm

-All feedback from the sessions and survey will be incorporated into the secretariat’s What We Heard report that will be presented to the Finance and Economic Development Committee and Council this fall.
+All feedback from the sessions will be incorporated into the secretariat’s What We Heard report that will be presented to the Finance and Economic Development Committee and Council this fall.